-The well-preserved Hanseatic buildings, medieval towers, and stunning Gothic churches of Tallinn make it a perfect destination for travelers who want to immerse themselves in history, architecture, and culture.
+The well-preserved Hanseatic buildings, medieval towers, and stunning Gothic churches of Tallinn make the city a perfect destination for travelers who want to immerse themselves in history, architecture, and culture.

-The capital of Estonia, Tallinn is the largest city (~ 434,000 inhabitants) in the country and the 23rd largest capital in the European Union.
-It has close historical ties with Helsinki (Finland), Stockholm (Sweden) and Saint Petersburg (Russia).
-In 1997, the astonishingly well preserved Tallinn Old Town became a UNESCO World Cultural Heritage site.
+Tallinn is the capital and largest city of Estonia and the 23rd largest capital in the European Union.
+It has close historical ties with Helsinki (Finland), Stockholm (Sweden), and Saint Petersburg (Russia).
+In 1997, the astonishingly well preserved Tallinn Old Town became a UNESCO World Cultural Heritage Site.

 - The area has been settled since the Stone Age, in the 3rd millennium BC.

 - In 1050, the first fortress named Lyndanise was built on top of the limestone plateau of Toompea.

 - The earliest written mention of Tallinn dates from 1219, after a successful raid of Lyndanisse led by King Valdemar II of Denmark.

 - It received city rights under Lübeck law in 1248.

 - Tallinn has been the capital of Estonia since 1918.

 The Top 10 Things to Do in Tallinn

 The Lower Town